 UCRFAC (£/R£): the final allowed Unit Cost of Risk, for a given Delivery Element (see Table 4 below), for a particular Risk Sub-Category j.

-CIXOD (£m): the final additional incurred costs or unspent allowances associated with each project’s full risk output that meet specified criteria forClearly Identifiable Over-Delivery or Clearly Identifiable Under-Delivery projects, for a given Delivery Element (see Table 4 below), for a particular Risk Sub-Category j.
+CIXOD (£m): the final additional incurred costs or unspent allowances associated with each Over-Delivery or Under-Delivery element’s Network Risk Output that meet specified criteria for, and the Authority deems should be classified as, Clearly Identifiable Over-Delivery or Clearly Identifiable Under-Delivery, for a given Delivery Element (see Table 4 below), for a particular Risk Sub-Category j.

 Where j: the Risk Sub-Category where j = 1 to 7 for Electricity Transmission, j=1 to 3 for Gas Transmission, and j=1 for Gas Distribution.